 You’ll be asked to upload a digital passport photo at the end of the application.
 Many passport photo services can give you soft copies of your pictures in addition to prints so be sure to ask for them.
 You’ll need to bring one passport photo to the interview anyway.
-You can check this page for more information on US visa photo requirements.

 Step 3: SCHEDULE YOUR VISA APPOINTMENT

 After you’ve completed the DS-160 form, you can now schedule your appointment.
 Follow this LINK to create a profile, then click “Schedule Appointment” on the left.
 You’ll need the following information to schedule an appointment:

 - 10-digit barcode number from your DS-160 confirmation page

 NOTE: Even after completing the DS-160 form, the earliest you can schedule an appointment is 4 hours after paying the visa fee at the bank.
 If you paid online, then you’ll have to wait until the next banking day.
 You can go to THIS PAGE and scroll to the bottom for more information.